 This is an activity in which students can make their own fossils - fossils of footprints.

 The most difficult part of this activity is locating the rubber stamps to use.
 I thought the set pictured above came from Ward's Natural Science, but I cannot find it there or at any of the other suppliers I've used.
-Amazon does have a similar set here; they are clear plastic stamps instead of wooden stamps, but that shouldn't make a difference.
+Amazon does have a similar set here

 The good news is, once you acquire the stamps to use, you'll be set for as many times as you wish to do this!